sbslee/pypgx/docs/cli.rst

 CLI
 ***

-This section describes command-line interface (CLI) for the pypgx package.
+This section describes command-line interface (CLI) for the PyPGx package.

-You can display help message for pypgx CLI by entering:
+You can display help message for PyPGx CLI by entering:

 .. code-block:: console